Best Low-Sugar Fruits for Snacking – By Dietician Avni Kaul

 As such, look to eat natural sugars in place of added sugars whenever you can and know that you need not worry about eating fruit because, though it is technically possible to get excessive of a good thing, you would have to try really hard to achieve a problematic level of sugar consumption from fruit alone.

 The conclusion?
 Steer clear of added sugar, but do not sweat the natural stuff found in fruits and vegetables.
-And if you have diabetes, bear in mind that the most important thing is to monitor your blood glucose levels according to your doctor’s or Dietitian’s instructions, because those can be impacted by a variety of foods (including fruit) and they are a very big deal for your health.
+And if you have diabetes, bear in mind that the most important thing is to monitor your blood glucose levels according to your doctor’s or Dietician’s instructions, because those can be impacted by a variety of foods (including fruit) and they are a very big deal for your health.

-best Dietitian in India for diabetes
+best Dietician in India for diabetes

 Strawberries